 Upgrade Alert for Texas Instruments (TXN)

-Texas Instruments (NYSE:TXN) was upgraded from Neutral to Buy at BofA/Merrill today.
-The stock closed yesterday at $71.42 on volume of 22.0 million shares, above average daily volume of 4.8 million.
+Texas Instruments (NYSE:TXN) was upgraded from Underperform to Neutral at Exane BNP Paribas today.
+The stock closed yesterday at $69.61 on volume of 4.4 million shares, below average daily volume of 4.8 million.

 Texas Instruments Incorporated is a global semiconductor company that designs and supplies analog technologies, digital signal processing (DSP) and microcontroller (MCU) semiconductors.
 The Company also operates materials and controls, and educational and productivity solutions businesses.
 Texas Instruments has manufacturing or sales operations in countries around the world.

-Texas Instruments (NYSE:TXN) is currently priced 18.3% above its average consensus analyst price target of $58.32.
-Texas Instruments shares have support at the 50-day moving average (MA) of $56.98 and additional support at the 200-day MA of $53.45.
+Texas Instruments (NYSE:TXN) is currently priced 16.2% above its average consensus analyst price target of $58.32.
+The stock should discover initial support at its 50-day moving average (MA) of $56.98 and subsequent support at its 200-day MA of $53.45.